Rooted in material investigation, this course allows exploration of art, craft and design contexts.

 Course Structure and Content

-You will be taught by a range of visiting lecturers and your Course Leader is Conor Wilson.
+You will be taught by a range of permanent staff and visiting lecturers and your course leader is Dr. Conor Wilson.

 Teaching Methods and Resources

 You’ll receive specialised ceramics tuition from a dedicated team of academic and technical staff within the ceramics area, as well as from regular part-time lecturers and visiting practitioner/artists.
 You’ll also receive cross-disciplinary input, both technical and academic, appropriate to the direction in which you choose to take your ceramics practice.
 Research Methodologies is coordinated by the head of Research, Postgraduate and Enterprise and you’ll be taught alongside students from all postgraduate courses in the School of Art and Design.
 Peer interaction across the school, along with the group dynamic within the course, is seen as critical to your learning experience.

 Lines of enquiry will be explored and critiqued in individual and group-tutorials with peers and tutors.
 Lectures, seminars, group critiques and trips will also be central to your learning experience.
 During each module you’ll receive formative feedback, in both verbal and written form; at the end of each module you’ll receive a summative assessment with verbal feedback.

 As a Ceramics student, you’ll have access to studio workspaces and well-equipped specialist workshops for plaster and mould making, digital 3D printing, a glaze laboratory, and a range of electric and gas-fired kilns with a capacity for large scale-work.
 You’ll also have access to school workshops in woodwork, metalwork, photography, plastics, etching and lithography, as well as the specialist Art and Design library.